Analysts see Jasper Therapeutics Inc. (JSPR) stock as an investment with a high growth outlook

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Jasper Therapeutics Inc. (NASDAQ:JSPR) raised 2.82% to close Friday’s market session at $9.13, higher as compared to yesterday’s close.
-The stock price fluctuated between $9.06 and $9.63 throughout the trading session with the volume trading being 528902 shares, which represented a significant variation when compared to the three months average volume of 2.73 million shares.
-The firm’s stock price fluctuated -20.54% within the last five trades and -11.01% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -8.70% in the last 6 months and -8.06% was subtracted to its value over the previous 3 months.
-JSPR stock is trading at a margin of -16.23%, -14.14% and -10.35% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Jasper Therapeutics Inc. (NASDAQ:JSPR) raised 4.60% to close Monday’s market session at $9.55, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.67 and $10.6899 throughout the trading session with the volume trading being 2768483 shares, which represented a significant variation when compared to the three months average volume of 2.74 million shares.
+The firm’s stock price fluctuated -19.00% within the last five trades and 2.03% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -4.21% in the last 6 months and -3.68% was subtracted to its value over the previous 3 months.
+JSPR stock is trading at a margin of -12.28%, -10.05% and -6.18% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Jasper Therapeutics Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?